kotest/kotest-cookbook/README.md

 ```

 That done, we can utilize the full power of all Kotest's assertion to analyze the recorded calls.
-In this basic example, we don't really need that, one simple assertion will do:
+In this basic example, we don't really need anything complicated, one short assertion will do:

 ```kotlin
 alertingCalls.shouldBeEmpty()